 Both involuntary and voluntary manslaughter charges are considered felonies.
 This means that if you are convicted, even if you serve out your time and pay your fines, you will still face several repercussions for your actions.
 In America, felons lose certain rights that you may have taken for granted your entire life.
 Those can include:

 - Owning a firearm

 On top of that, parental rights are often stripped from those charged with felony crimes.
 The courts have a vested interest in making sure that your children are properly cared for.
 While you know that you would do anything for them, the courts will assume that your conviction is proof that you cannot properly parent, especially if you are placed in jail or prison for an extended period of time.
 Beating manslaughter charges could mean the difference between being a part of your child’s life and not seeing them again until they are an adult.

-At Werksman Jackson & Quinn LLP, our attorneys have long helped people fight against unfair charges, and we are willing to do the same for you.
+At Werksman Jackson & Quinn LLP, our Los Angeles manslaughter defense attorneys have long helped people fight against unfair charges, and we are willing to do the same for you.
 In our experience, the most common defenses for manslaughter charges are:

 - You are not the killer, and your identity was mistaken

 - You were acting in self-defense or feared for your life